vaostic/stats2021_exer_multipleRegression/README.md

 3. outliers
 4. Statistical assumptions

-### Simple Regression
+### Multiple Regression

-Simple regression is used to predict the value of a continuous variable from a single continuous variable.
-Not only does it assess the strength and direction of the relationship between two variables, but it calculates where the outcome variable is centered.
-The simple linear regression belongs to a family of tests known as parametric tests and has similar distributional assumptions.
+Multiple regression is used to predict the value of a continuous variable from predictor variables.
+Not only does it assess the strength and direction of the relationships between the predictor variables and the outcome variable when controlling for the other variables in the model.
+Multiple linear regression belongs to a family of tests known as parametric tests and has similar distributional assumptions.

 ### Jamovi part